Skip to main content

 Packit configuration

-To automatically pull the upstream release as a reaction to the bug in Bugzilla, pull_from_upstream job together with the upstream_project_url configuration option, needs to be defined in the default branch (rawhide) of the dist-git repository in the Packit configuration file (see our documentation).
+To automatically pull the upstream release as a reaction to the bug in Bugzilla, pull_from_upstream job needs to be defined in the default branch (rawhide) of the dist-git repository in the Packit configuration file (see our documentation).
 The upstream_project_url needs to be a URL pointing to a Git repository so that we can do git commands on it.
+If not specified, upstream repository is not being cloned.

 pull_from_upstream in action